TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-asc-performance-xiooperation.md

     cloudEnvironments="public"
 />

-# Server is facing high IO Throtle
+# Server is facing high IO Throttle

 <!--issueDescription-->
 Thank you for contacting Microsoft support about your performance issues with your PostgreSQL server <!--$ServerName-->ServerName<!--/$ServerName-->.
 During our investigation we found that your IO throttle is above 100 for more than 60 minutes between <!--$StartTime-->StartTime<!--/$StartTime--> and <!--$EndTime-->EndTime<!--/$EndTime-->.
 This means there are storage issues.